Why natural language processing (NLP) is vital for a truly successful AI assistant

 Know what your customer wants to do

 Your AI assistant needs to know exactly what it’s being asked to do before it can take any action.
 It’s the same for us.
-If you were asked to cook something, you need to know about favourite foods.
-Food allergies.
-The number of people you’re cooking for.
-When, and where?
+If someone asks to buy a pair of shoes, you need to know what size, colour, and style they want.

-Your AI assistant also needs to be able to follow a conversation in the same way we do.
-Comfortably going back and forth, clarifying essential details, and being able to answer new questions as they come to mind along the way or later on.
+Any AI assistant worth having must be able to follow a conversation in the same way we do, comfortably going back and forth, clarifying essential details and being able to digress.
 This deep level of understanding is all driven by natural language processing (NLP).

 Understanding subtle variation